WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 \_sharky\_'s attack was not as successful.

-He depended on surprise and hitting the enemy broadside.
-Where he would have a much larger target and need to only compensate for minor adjustments in the enemy's tilt or speed.
+He depended on surprise and hitting the enemy broadside, where he would have a much larger target and need to only compensate for minor adjustments in the enemy's tilt or speed.

 But facing the enemy head-on, the slightest change in direction for either ship could result in him missing completely.